gravitational/gravity/docs/6.x/cluster.md

 By default the following authentication method is configured:

-* For Ops Centers: OIDC or local with second-factor authentication.
+* For clusters: local without second-factor authentication.
-* For regular clusters: local without second-factor authentication.
+* For Gravity Hub clusters: OIDC or local with second-factor authentication.

-To update authentication preference, for example to allow local users to log into an Ops Center without second-factor, define the following resource:
+To update authentication preference, for example to allow local users to log into Gravity Hub without second-factor, define the following resource:

 ```yaml
 kind: cluster_auth_preference